nixys/nxs-backup/README.md

 In this case, the keys basename, extension, gzip are necessary only for the formation of the final name of the backup.
 IMPORTANT:
 * make sure that there is no unnecessary information in stdout
 * *gzip* is a parameter that tells the script whether the file is compressed along the path specified in full_path or not, but does not indicate the need for compression at the nxs-backup
-* successfully completed program must exit with 0
+* the successfully completed program must exit with 0

 If the module was used with the `skip_backup_rotate` parameter, the standard output is expected as a result of running the command.
 For example, when executing the command "rsync -Pavz /local/source /remote/destination" the result is expected to be a standard output to stdout.